o3de/o3de.org/content/docs/userguide/cinematics-populating-a-scene.md

+description: ' Create scenes in a track view sequence in the &trackview-editor; in &ALYlong;. '
+slug: cinematics-populating-a-scene
+title: Populating a Scene
+---
 # Populating a Scene<a name="cinematics-populating-a-scene"></a>

 Cinematic scenes, also known as sequences, consist of multiple nodes, tracks, and track events\.
 When you create a sequence, the sequence name is always the top \(parent\) node in the node browser\.